NETWAYS/check_cloud_aws/README.md

   -a, --autoscale string   Search for ec2 instances by autoscaling group -h, --help               help for instances
   -n, --name string        Search for ec2 instances by name (e.g. instance*)

-Global Flags:
-  -C, --credentials-file string   Path to the credentials file (default "~/.aws/credentials") -P, --profile string            The AWS profile name, which represents a separate credential profile in the credential file (default "default")
-  -R, --region string             The AWS region to send requests to (default "eu-central-1") -t, --timeout int               Timeout for the check (default 30)
 ```

 ```